carlerik-gauthier/soccer_season_prediction/README.md

 - moving the workflow from notebooks to scripts
 - writing an app with Streamlit.

+A more detailed description from this project can be found here.

 # Getting the data

-(data was scrapped from L'Équipe, a french newspaper focused on sports --> full soccer data available from season 2004-2005) TBD
+The data used in this project had been scrapped from the website of "L'Équipe", a French newspaper focused on sports.
+In particular, one can find all soccer games results since season 2004-2005 for the main championships (England, Germany, Italy, Spain and France).

+The code used for that can be found in the notebook located in the 'notebooks' folder.

 # Exploratory Data Analysis